 The process of water softening removes calcium and magnesium in water that can cling to your tank sensors, causing them to misread - which is a good thing.
 However, this process can also make the water uninhabitable for any bacteria inside your tank that assist in digesting the solid waste and can lead to clogs and backups.
-This is because the ingredients in Powdered Calgon create sodium bicarbonate (baking soda) as a result of the chemical reaction with hard water.
-Baking soda has been known for years to be antibacterial and does a great job of it!
+This is because the ingredients in Powdered Calgon cause a chemical reaction with hard water that raises the waters PH to levels that kill off good bacteria.
+The water softening process with Powdered Calgon also creates sodium bicarbonate (baking soda) as a byproduct of the chemical reaction with hard water.

 Those of you who understand how your holding tanks work know that bacteria and enzymes are a crucial element to maintaining clog and odor-free tanks.
 If you aren't familiar with this concept, you can learn more about how bacteria are a crucial element in reducing solid waste and reducing RV toilet odors.
 If you understand this concept, you can clearly see how The Geo Method would interfere with waste break down and odor reduction in your holding tank.